The Bushnell H2O 8×42 roof prisms have a very versatile magnification for many applications: hiking, bird watching, going to sea, or spotting animals.

 Ergonomics but a bit heavy

-The frame of the binoculars is coated with rubber whose texture has a non-slip effect.
-Even when it rains, the H2O 8×42 adhere well in the hands without the risk of accidentally dropping them.
+The frame is coated with rubber whose texture has a non-slip effect.
+Even when it rains, the H2O 8×42 adheres well in the hands without the risk of accidentally dropping them.
 The eyecups are also made of rubber.
 Their great flexibility makes them very comfortable in contact with the face.

 Robust build quality